lookfirst/mui-rff/README.md

 # Integrate Material-UI and React Final Form

-Welcome!
-Thanks for stopping by and taking a look at this project.
+**Welcome!** Thanks for stopping by and taking a look at this project.
 Let me briefly explain what it does.

 In order to integrate [React Final Form](https://final-form.org/react) with a UI component library such as [Material UI](https://material-ui.com), you'll need to create a thin wrapper that passes properties between MUI and RFF components.
+After searching around for who else has done this, you've stumbled across this project.

-Figuring out the nuances across multiple components is non-trivial, so let us do it for you.
-We provide a set of modern and unit tested React components that make it easy to drop into your own Javascript or Typescript project.
+Sadly, figuring out the nuances of passing properties across multiple components is non-trivial.
+It takes a lot of trial and error and hopefully you're writting tests along the way too (hahaha yea, right).
+Since you are probably in a rush and just want to get onto building features, this repo provides a set of modern and unit tested React components that make it easy to drop into your own Javascript or Typescript project as a small NPM dependency.

-If you'd like to try things out, take a look at the [demo](https://lookfirst.github.io/mui-rff/), [demo source](https://github.com/lookfirst/mui-rff/tree/master/example), [codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).
+Please try things out and review the code first.
+Take a look at the [demo](https://lookfirst.github.io/mui-rff/), [demo source](https://github.com/lookfirst/mui-rff/tree/master/example), [codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).

-One thing to note in the [demo](https://lookfirst.github.io/mui-rff/) is the ability to control the form rendering performance.
-This is what really motivated me to pick RFF over all of the other options that exist.
-With a small tweak to the configuration, it is easy to cut the number of renders down to the bare minimum.
+One thing to note in the [demo](https://lookfirst.github.io/mui-rff/) is the ability to control the react form rendering.
+This is what really motivated me to go with RFF.
+With a small [configuration tweak to RFF](https://final-form.org/docs/react-final-form/types/FormProps#subscription), it is easy to cut the number of renders down to the bare minimum.
 This improves performance significantly, especially with larger forms.

-If there is some customization that you require, I welcome filing issues to discuss things or even pr's!
+If there is some customization that you require, I welcome issues to discuss things or even pr's!
 If you enjoy this project, please star it and send it to your friends and coworkers.
-I'd love to get the word out about it.
+This project will save everyone a lot of time, so I'd love to get the word out.

 # Usage